Matías Carrera

-Matías Ezequiel Carrera (born 22 December 1996) is an Argentine-Chilean footballer who plays as a right-back for San Antonio Unido.
+Matías Ezequiel Carrera (born 22 December 1996) is an Argentine-Chilean footballer who plays as a right-back for Deportivo Rincón.

 Club career

 Born in Cipolletti, Argentina, Carrera was with San Martín de Cipolletti before joining Club Cipolletti, at the age of fourteen.
 He made his professional debut in 2015 under Ricardo Pancaldo.
 A historical player of the club, he reached one hundred matches in total at the age of 24, being awarded for this on 3 September 2021.

 In 2022, he moved to Chile and signed with Deportes Iquique.
 The next year, they got promotion to the Primera División after winning the promotion play-offs of the 2023 Primera B.

 In 2024, Carrera returned to his country of birth and rejoined Cipolletti.

 In 2025, Carrera returned to Chile and joined San Antonio Unido.
+The next year, he returned to Argentina with Deportivo Rincón.

 Personal life

 Carrera holds dual Argentine-Chilean nationality due to his Chilean descent.